aruth2/schlafli/README.md

 **TO USE:**

-Compile the file polytope.c.
+Compile the file with make.
 This was tested using the freeglut3 implementation of openGL.

-    gcc -w -o "polytope" "polytope.c" -lGL -lGLU -lglut -lm
+    make

+Execute the code.
+Some default symbols are accessible within the right-click menu.

+    make test

-Execute the code by providing it a description of the geometry (e.g.)
+Alternatively, execute the code by providing it a description of the geometry (e.g.)

     ./polytope -symbol "5/2 3 5" -scale 2.5